whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 }
 }
 ```

 The following is an example of a run of the program:

 Input a number between 10 and 30 included
 9
 Exception in thread "main" MyException: The value is not in the allowed interval
 at UseMyException.main(UseMyException.java:11)

 Note:If we had defined the classMyExceptionas a subclass ofRuntimeException, instead ofException, then
 we could have avoided to indicateMyExceptionin thethrowsclause of the definition of themain()method.

-## 10.19 How to catch an exception
+## 10.19 How to Catch an Exception

 Thethrowstatement starts a chain of method terminations that starts with the method that executes the
 throwstatement, and goes up to the calling methods till themain()method.

 If an exception iscaught, the chain of exceptions that would lead to the termination of the program is interrupted.